pinellolab/STREAM/README.md

 | Ly6a   | 10.417026 | 11.452145 | 0.000000  | 8.158840  | 8.945882 |
 | Bax    | 6.911608  | 10.201157 | 0.000000  | 9.396073  | 0.000000 |

-Other optionally provided files format:
+In addition, it is possible to provide these optional files in .tsv or .tsv.gz format:

 **cell_labels** file: .tsv or .tsv.gz format.
 Each item can be a putative cell type or sampling time point obtained from experiments.
 Cell labels are helpful for visually validating the inferred trajectory.
 The order of labels should be consistent with cell order in the gene expression matrix file.
 No header is necessary: